SandroWeber/ubii-msg-formats/README.md

 Run ``npm test`` to process all standard tests.
 See the [Testing section](#testing) for more details on tests.

 ## Ubii Message

 > **Note:** The messages are based on google's Protobuf.
 Check out the [Protobuf](#protobuf) section below for more information on how to handle these types of messages.
 You can find some more information on the proto files itself describing the structure of the messages as well as sections on how to work with proto messages in relevant envrionments such as nodeJS.

 The `ubiiMessage` is the first order message of the ubii system.
-All ubii related messages sent over the network must be wrapped in an ubii message.
+All ubii related messages sent over the network must be wrapped up in an ubii message.
 A `ubiiMessage` has a submessage that contains further data that should be processed.

 The proto file of the `ubiiMessage` imports all submessages.
-Thus the proto or a translator instance of the `ubiiMessage` can encode and decode all `ubiiMessages`.
+Thus the proto instance or a translator instance of the `ubiiMessage` can encode and decode all `ubiiMessages`.
 Check out the [oneof section](#oneof) below for how you can get the specified submessage by accessing the `oneof` properties.

 ### Submessages

 All valid submessages can be content of the `oneof submessage` block of a `ubiiMessage` instance.
-The present submessage inherently defines the purpose of the `ubiiMessage`, since every `ubiiMessage` has one submessage.
+The present submessage inherently defines the purpose of the `ubiiMessage`, since every `ubiiMessage` has exactly one submessage.

 #### Registration Message